Palak3264/myHelsinki/README.md

 # Startig the React application

-From the terminal, go to the path demo\src\main\webapp\reactjs and use command
+From the terminal, use command

 npm install
 npm start